 (a) Outsourcing and advice

-We may disclose personal information that we collect to third parties to which we contract out specialised functions or who provide services to us, such as mailing houses, printing companies, data storage companies, information technology providers and legal and accounting services.
-We may also disclose your personal information to third parties who provide related services or products in connection with our business, such as vendors, business partners, and any party assisting us in carrying out the purposes described above.
+We may disclose personal information that we collect to third parties to which we contract out specialised functions, or who provide services to us, such as mailing houses, printing companies, data storage companies, information technology providers and legal and accounting services.
+We may also disclose your personal information to third parties who provide related services or products in connection with our business, such as vendors, contractors, business partners, and any party assisting us in carrying out the purposes described above.
 We may provide personal information collected via check-in services directly to health authorities for contact tracing purposes.